 A few glasses of Malbec doesn´t hurt either…

 Try Mundo Lingo, an event that caters to people looking to practice a different language, in order to guarantee a night filled with Spanish.
-Check out their Facebook page for the bar of the night.

 One of the best ways to learn vocabulary is to go to a supermarket, an outdoor market, a fair, or any other type of shopping expedition.
 I guarantee that you’ll learn new vocabulary with each outing.
 Buenos Aires has a ton of open-air markets where you can buy everything from fresh produce to house products, to clothing.
 These places usually don’t serve yourself, which means that you’ll have to practice your newfound vocabulary right then and there.